randall-coding/music-festival-gpt/blog/write-up.md

 ![command_output_ui](https://github.com/randall-coding/coachella-gpt/assets/39175191/3ec68913-bbd0-4e5b-976b-ac4f857e5f12)

 This tool shows the power of AI integrations.
-We didn't have to write a single api call or complex logic to find / compare similar bands, find songs for bands and pull the lineup from Coachella.
+We didn't have to write a single api call or complex logic to find / compare similar bands, find songs for bands, or pull the lineup from Coachella.
 I will definitely be integrating GPTScript into my future workflows.